BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

           args: ["-dSrk", "-c $(CONCURRENCY)", "-n $(REQUESTS)", "https://$(SERVICE_HOST):$(SERVICE_PORT)/index.html"]

 ```
 **Note:** As we don't set limits and request specifically in the deployment the default LimitRange will apply.
+Run `oc describe LimitRange/default-limits` to see what is set as defaults.

-From the web console if you change to developer view and navigate to the Monitoring tab select your nginx deployment.
-You should see the load-test pod traffic increasing metrics for our pod.
+From the web console if you change to developer view and navigate to the Observe tab select your nginx deployment.
+You should see the load-test pod traffic increasing CPU and Memory usage metrics for nginx workload.

 ![cpu load](images/resource-mgmt/pod-load-cpu.png)